danielharrell/LectFall2015/Question.md

 their own punctuation mark; their own syntax; their own intonation; and even their own verb, making a question something I *ask*, rather than simply something I say.
-It even sounds odd, off, to say that questions are said, rather than asked.
-But what is it, then, that makes asking different from saying?
+It even sounds odd to say that questions are said, rather than asked.
+But what is it, then, that might make asking different from saying?
 What did I just do, for example, in raising a question about this difference rather than making an assertion about it?
 And what would make my question